How to Guarantee an Effortless Registration Experience

 Let me ask you a quick question: How much time do you spend on confusing or hard-to-navigate websites?

-Whether it’s online shopping or registering for a webinar, my guess is not much.
-You might give it a try, and if the website is too complex, you’ll probably close out of it and never try to use it again.
+Whether it's online shopping or registering for a webinar, my guess is not much.
+You might give it a try, and if the website is too complex, you'll probably close it out and never use it again.

 When information and logistics are right at our fingertips, we expect quick results and have almost no patience with complicated websites.
 The same thing is true for event websites.
 If you want to reduce your event head count, make the registration experience as annoying as possible.

-The more difficulty your attendees have with the online registration platform, the bigger your chances are of having a poorly attended event.
-As an event professional, it’s your duty to make the registration threshold as low as possible.
+The more difficulty your attendees have with the online registration platform, the greater your chances of a poorly attended event.
+As an event professional, it's your duty to make the registration threshold as low as possible.

-A stressful experience will usually put off your potential attendees and make them decide to not bother finishing the form.
+A stressful experience will usually deter potential attendees and lead them to decide not to bother completing the form.
 To keep this from happening, take these things into consideration:

 Tip 1.
 Design a friendly registration journey for your attendees

 Do you know the exact steps your potential guests must take to register for the event?
 Are you sure there’s no uncertainty or technical issues during the process?
-Let’s say your potential attendees will receive an email invitation with a link, which brings them to the event’s website.
+Let’s say your potential attendees will receive an email invitation with a link to the event's website.

 Can they find the registration form easily on your website?
-Do you provide the pricing plans, any applicable discounts, and all other information in a comprehensive and easy-to-assimilate way?
+Do you provide pricing plans, any applicable discounts, and all other information in a comprehensive, easy-to-assimilate format?
 Are the questions easy to answer, and is the entire process not overly time-consuming?

-All of these questions are important to evaluate whether or not the registration journey is user-friendly.
-It’s your job to make each step as simple and pain-free as possible.
+All of these questions are important for evaluating whether the registration journey is user-friendly.
+It's your job to make each step as simple and pain-free as possible.

 Tip 2.
 Break the registration processes up into phases

-There are certain “phases” when registering for an event.
+There are specific 'phases' involved in registering for an event.
 The first phase is identifying the registration form on the website.
 The second phase is the form’s structure.
 This includes general information, attendees’ professional interests or achievements, and networking preferences (if applicable).
 The third phase is the payment procedure.

-Considering this sequence, you may want to display the attendee’s progress level during the registration process (such as showing a percentage of how much of the form he or she has completed during each step, or numbering each step of the form).
+Considering this sequence, you may want to display the attendee’s progress level during registration (such as showing a percentage of the form he or she has completed at each step, or numbering each step).
 This will help him or her navigate the procedure better.

 Tip 3.
 Explain the field errors on the registration forms